-Most villages and towns in Portugal have their own traditional festival (festa) or pilgrimage (romaria) celebrating Portuguese history, religion and culture, plus there are some great contemporary events added to mix to include music festivals, sand sculpture, gay pride and more.
-Visiting the country during one of these top Portuguese festivals is an excellent way to experience Portugal's tourism and culture.
+Most villages and towns in Portugal have their own traditional festival (festa) or pilgrimage (romaria) celebrating Portuguese history, religion and culture.
+There are also some great contemporary events added to mix, including music festivals, sand sculpture, gay pride events and more.
+Visiting the country during one of these top Portuguese festivals is an excellent way to experience Portugal’s tourism and culture.

 You’ll find carnaval parades all over Portugal, with Lisbon and the towns of the Algarve having particularly spectacular celebrations.
-While it may seem to be all Rio-style feathers, spandex and sequins, carnaval dates back centuries to when people held huge feasts to eat up all the meat (carne is the Portuguese word for meat), which was forbidden during Lent.
+While it may seem to be all Rio-style feathers, spandex and sequins, carnaval dates back centuries to when people held huge feasts to eat up all the meat, which was forbidden during Lent.
 Traditionally carnaval begins on the last Friday before Lent and ends on Shrove Tuesday.

 March/April: Semana Santa

 During Semana Santa, or Holy Week, there are processions all over Portugal.
 The most magnificent are in Braga where the entire city centre is decorated with flowers and lights, and at São Brás de Alportel (the Festa das Tochas) in the Algarve.
 One of the largest is the Festa da Mãe Soberana in Loulé in the Algarve.
 In Tomar, huge flower-covered crosses are carried in the procession and then destroyed in a special ceremony.